BrunoMazorra/Paper-Summary/README.md

 Do rug pulls in Constant Function Marker Makers (CFMM) share similar features?
 Can we predict if a project is a rug pull before the malicius manuver?

-### Citation

-- Mazorra, Bruno, Victor Adan, and Vanesa Daza.
-"Do not rug on me: Zero-dimensional Scam Detection." arXiv preprint arXiv:2201.07220 (2022).

-### Background

 Uniswap, like other DEXs, has gained much attention this last year because it is a non-custodial and publicly verifiable exchange that allows users to trade digital assets without trusted third parties.
 However, its simplicity and lack of regulation also makes it easy to execute initial coin offering scams